ngocnhan2003/ngocnhan2003/README.md

 <!--STARTS_HERE_QUOTE_README-->
-<i>❝“The best way to learn data science is to do data science.”— Chanin Nantasenamat❞</i>
+<i>❝“Program testing can be a very effective way to show the presence of bugs, but is hopelessly inadequate for showing their absence.”— Edsger Dijkstra   ❞</i>
 <!--ENDS_HERE_QUOTE_README-->